gregvolny/CSPro-Demos/README.md

 extractNumeric with a string argument: alphanumeric This function will parse the result of the htmlDialog (in the demo: showCsproValueInSelect function) and extract a list of numeric indexes;

 TO DO: i) Use the result of extractNumeric and loop it in with the array used as the argument of SelectJson and having the final string. ii) Cleaning the logic.
 In the actual logic there's a double loop.
 However, I'm using only one.
 It's because I was seeking a way to use a single argument name for whatever array or using an Hashmap.

+# CSMapTest
+It's an application for displaying saved vector points with toolstips and binder tooltips.
+And also, tracing, modifying, displaying and saving polygons.
+Please see for https://www.csprousers.org/forum/viewtopic.php?t=5561